Manifesto-Digital/contentful-gatsby-netlify/documentation/10-complex-components.md

 The example above uses all the props that were made passed down from the Donation handler.

 It has the required `amount-holder` field.
-This uses the `handleAmountChange` function passed down and passes the current field value to the donation Form handler.
-This in turn updates the hidden donation fields accordingly to ensure the correct format is sent on submission.
+This uses the `handleAmountChange` function passed down and passes the current field value to the donation Form Handler.
+This, in turn, updates the hidden donation fields accordingly to ensure the correct format is sent on submission.

 The approach allows donation components to share the necessary logic while still leaving the presentation completely up to the use-case.

 ## Rich Text

-Towards the end of the project the recommended approach for Rich Text changed.
+Towards the end of the project, the recommended approach for Rich Text changed.
 Before custom handling of `renderNodes` were handled in gatsby-config.
 The one main drawback of this meant that we had no access to React components as this was before the data was passed to React.

 The `documentToReactComponents` from the `@contentful/rich-text-react-renderer` package allowed us to leverage React and opened up the possibilities of embedding components inside the Rich Text Editor.